 Augmented reality, or AR, may finally be coming of age.
-Particularly for Millennials, defined as those born in the 1980s and whose lives revolve around being constantly connected to technology (Blackberries, iPhones, Facebook, Twitter, video games, and more), AR offers a serious opportunity for marketers to reach these important consumers.
-Augmented reality allows consumers and fans to engage with a brand, product or event, and lets them curate their own experiences.
+Particularly for Millennials.
+Defined as those born in the 1980s and whose lives revolve around being constantly connected to technology.
+Consist of (Blackberries, iPhones, Facebook, Twitter, video games, and more).
+AR offers a serious opportunity for marketers to reach these important consumers.
+Augmented reality allows consumers and fans to engage.
+With a brand, product or event.
+And lets them curate their own experiences.

 Here are the real reasons to think hard about utilizing an AR campaign.

 Innovation: It's always good to be first to market, particularly when it comes to technology.

 What added value does AR offer for businesses?
 You are connecting further with customers and you're seeing your content.
 As a brand in the real world with unbelievable visibility and scale.
 Inexpensive: Print advertising in magazines tends to be significantly more expensive than online or digital ads.

 When creating an AR campaign.
 You often have more brand interactivity.
 Than the one-page ad at a significantly lower cost.

 Emotional Connection: AR takes marketing strategies to a more immediate and sensory level with customers.
 Allowing greater interactivity in the selling and buying process.
 AR can create an emotional connection.
 Between what the buyer is searching for.
 And what the product can offer.
 In short, it gives the product a personal feel when consumers can picture it in their own world.

 What really matters to us is the ability to take photos with virtual characters.
 Adding products and environments.
 Which is where it will resonate most and develop that deep brand connection.